davebland/school-on-the-farm/README.md

 ### Media

 All from free licence sources with the logo produced by me.
-Images picked to convey message of gentle, outdoor and friendly small animal farm experience.
+Images picked to convey a message of a gentle, outdoor and friendly small animal farm experience.

 ### Acknowledgements